enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 **Final Analyzed Output**

 **Note:** The distance values are in pixels unless otherwise specified.
 Max intensity value is 255 and min intensity value is 0.
 Please change `--mirrorDiameterInches` flag to a value to match one's mirror diameter as the default value is `6.0` inches e.g. `-mdia 4.25`.
 Similarly, please change `--mirrorFocalLengthInches` flag to a value to match one's mirror focal length as the default value is `48.0` inches e.g. `-mfl 20.50`.
+In the following example we have set `--gammaCorrection 2.2` for demonstration purposes but it is not necessary in most cases.

 ![alt text]( https://github.com/enthusiasticgeek/Foucault_KnifeEdge_Mirror/blob/main/images/saved_gray_image.png "example output")